alanjames1987/ubuntu-install-node/README.md

 *ubuntu-install-node!*
 ---

-This is a set of bash scripts to install and configure a Node.JS server on Ubuntu.
+A set of bash scripts to install and configure a Node.JS server on Ubuntu.

 They install Node v0.10.21 using [nvm](https://github.com/creationix/nvm).